MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 ## Hosted RPA capacity overage

 Capacity overage in an environment occurs when the capacity utilized by hosted machines and hosted machine groups surpasses the assigned capacity of the environment.
 In such instances, specific hosted machines and/or hosted machine groups may be identified as exceeding capacity.
-To prevent any disruption, it is crucial to promptly rectify the situation:
+To prevent any disruption, it's crucial to promptly rectify the situation:

 ![Hosted overage](media/capacity-utilization/overage-hosted.png)